Questions About Physical Therapy

-Also, since Professional maintains records electronically, we can provide you with the added convenience of visiting any of our many clinics, and any of our Physical Therapists will be able to follow your specified Treatment Plan.
+Also, since Professional Physical Therapy maintains clinical records electronically, we can provide you with the added convenience of visiting any of our clinics, and our Physical Therapists will be able to follow your specified treatment plan.

-Billing for Physical Therapy services is similar to billing at a doctor’s office.
-When you are seen for treatment, the following occurs:
+Billing for Physical Therapy services is similar to billing for a doctor’s visit.
+The following occurs when a patient is scheduled for treatment:

-- The Payer processes this information and makes payments according to an agreed upon fee schedule.
+- The insurance carrier processes the information submitted and makes payments according to an agreed upon contract or fee schedule.